Code-Institute-Submissions/Discover-Malta/README.md

 * Spacing classes such as pt-2 etc were slightly different so I updated these also.
 * I had followed a [tutorial](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) from W3Schools to implement a scroll to top button which did not work after changing the Bootstrap version.
 I found another [code snippet](https://codepen.io/michalwyrwa/pen/GBaPPj) for this instead.
 * H3 used in the cards under "Ideas For Your Trip" were changed to H4 as the font-size of these was too big.

+# Testing

+All testing information can be located in the [TESTING.md](https://github.com/HollyC7/Discover-Malta/blob/master/TESTING.md) file.

 # Deployment